Syedaaneesa/home-improvement/README.md

 ---

 ## 🧱 Key Features
-Custom Elementor layouts designed for the Home, About, Services, Gallery, and Contact pages
+Crafted custom Elementor layouts for the Home, About, Services, Gallery, and Contact pages

-A consistent user interface with smooth, intuitive navigation throughout the site
+Built a cohesive user interface with smooth and intuitive site-wide navigation

-Fully responsive design optimized for desktop, tablet, and mobile
+Developed a fully responsive design tailored for desktop, tablet, and mobile devices

-Optimized media assets to ensure faster loading and high performance
+Optimized all media assets to deliver faster load times and improved performance

-Reusable design components created for flexibility and future scalability
+Created reusable design components to support flexibility and future scalability

 Modern design style with clean typography and visual balance
 ---